-•: Adjustable/can be set
+- •: Adjustable/can be set

-- -: Not adjustable/cannot be set - 1: The item is not available for Frame Packing/Over-Under on 720/60p, or Over-Under on 1080/60p. - 2: For further details, refer to the tables in "Aspect Mode" (page 61).
+- -: Not adjustable/cannot be set

+- \1: For further details, refer to the tables in "Aspect Mode" (page 61).

 When the unit is set to convert 2D video images to 3D video images, some items on the menus may be not available to adjust/set, depending on the "3D Format" settings on the Function menu.
 The items that cannot be adjusted are not displayed on the menu.
 The following tables indicate these items.